Blake0206/RaspiScore/README.md

 `team_logo_size` - size in pixels of the team logo displayed for events, positive integers are accepted \
 `team_logo_offset` - negative offset in pixels from the left/right edges for the team logos, positive and negative integers are accepted \
 `team_logo_mirrored` - mirrors the logo on the right if set to true, booleans are accepted \
+`team_logo_opacity` - opacity of the team logo, positive floats less than 5 are accepted \
 `score_offset` - offset in pixels from the left/right edges for the scores, positive integers are accepted

 ### News
-`news` - source of news data, accepted string of "espn" or "fox" \
+`source` - source of news data, accepted string of "espn" or "fox" \
-`news_display_time` - time in seconds that each news headline is displayed, positive integers are accepted `display_source_logo` - enables/disables the news source's logo displayed behind text, booleans are accepted
+`news_display_time` - time in seconds that each news headline is displayed, positive integers are accepted \
+`display_source_logo` - enables/disables the news source logo displayed behind text, booleans are accepted \
+`source_logo_opacity` - opacity of the news source logo, positive floats less than 5 are accepted

 ### Other
 `first_display` - first information that is displayed, accepted string of "leagues" or "news" \